-In addition, the Board has strengthened the requirements beyond the recommendations of the Corporate Governance Code (Criterion 7.P.4) to establish that at least two members of the Control and Risk Committee possess adequate experience in accounting and financial or risk management matters, as specified in the Committee rules.
-On April 13, 2017 the Eni Board of Directors determined that 3 of the 4 members of the Committee, including the Chairman, had the experience indicated above.
-The experience represented on the Committee is therefore greater than that required in its own rules.
+In addition, the Board has strengthened the requirements beyond the recommendations of the 2018 Corporate Governance Code (Criterion 7.P.4) to establish that at least two members of the Control and Risk Committee possess adequate experience in accounting and financial or risk management matters, as specified in the Committee rules (improvement confirmed also in relation to Recommendation 35 of the new Code).
+On May 14, 2020 the Eni Board of Directors determined that, on appointment, 2 of the 4 members of the Committee, including the Chairman, had the experience indicated above.

-The Remuneration Committee also has more members meeting the expertise and experience requirements than the minimum provided for in the Code: on April 13, 2017 the Eni Board of Directors determined that 3 of the 4 members had adequate expertise and experience in financial or remuneration policy matters.
+The Remuneration Committee also has more members meeting the expertise and experience requirements than the minimum provided for in the Code: on May 14, 2020 the Eni Board of Directors determined that, on appointment, on appointment, all the members had adequate expertise and experience in financial or remuneration policy matters.